-MBR Building
+MBR Basins

-There are four membrane basins located in the MBR Building.
+There are four membrane basins <4> located in the MBR Building.
 Each membrane basin is has space for 10 membrane cassettes.
 Each basin is equipped with 9 cassettes of hollow fiber membranes with a membrane surface area of 131,920-ft2 each.
 Each membrane basin has a dedicated filtrate pump with a capacity of 2,031-gpm that pumps the filtrate to the UV building.
 The mixed liquor transfer return system consists of two 114,400 gpm pumps that return the filtered mixed liquor back to the aeration basin.
 The MBR system also has a number of ancillary systems that provide for the control and cleaning of the membranes.
-The SCADA screen for this system is shown on Figure 6.1-4.